Chart Color Schemes

 Gilmore is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

 Dwelling structure in Gilmore, as evaluated at the latest Census, comprised 92.8% houses and 7.2% other dwellings.
-In comparison, the Australian Capital Territory had 79.6% houses and 20.4% other dwellings.
-Home ownership in Gilmore was 30.5%, similar to the Australian Capital Territory's level.
-Dwellings were either mortgaged (46.1%) or rented (23.4%).
-The median monthly mortgage repayment in Gilmore was $2,048, higher than the Australian Capital Territory average of $2,000.
-The median weekly rent figure in Gilmore was $430, compared to the Australian Capital Territory's $425.
-Nationally, Gilmore's mortgage repayments were higher at $1,863, and rents were substantially above the national figure of $375.
+In comparison, Australian Capital Territory had 79.6% houses and 20.4% other dwellings.
+Home ownership in Gilmore was 30.5%, with mortgaged dwellings at 46.1% and rented dwellings at 23.4%.
+The median monthly mortgage repayment was $2,048, higher than the Australian Capital Territory average of $2,000.
+The median weekly rent figure in Gilmore was $430, compared to Australian Capital Territory's $425.
+Nationally, Gilmore's mortgage repayments were higher at $2,048 versus Australia's average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing